Our weekly round-up of the best art exhibitions to attend, and engaging reads to keep you up to speed

 What not to miss

-Don’t miss your last chance to see these exhibitions, now in their closing week:
+Don’t miss your last chance to see these exhibitions, now in their final week:

 Recently opened and unmissable.
 Make sure you save some time to visit these ongoing exhibitions: